The Borderline Daughter

 - An attempt to encourage independence is seen as a withdrawal of support.

-- Does any perception of withdrawal of support or services triggers the child to attack the parent.
+- Any perception of withdrawal of support or services triggers the child to attack the parent.

 IBPD: “I am going to the mall with my friends.
 Can I have some money?”